-Limerick City, a thriving port town, is located on the River Shannon Estuary.
-Its origins date back to the Viking Era when Danish arrivals founded a walled city on St. John’s Island circa 1197.
+Limerick City, a thriving port town, dates back to the Viking Era when Danish arrivals founded a walled city on St. John’s Island circa 1197.

-Archeological treasures and a learning centre that focuses on regional history can be found at thirteenth century St. John’s Castle, located along the river, and the city’s oldest church, St. Mary’s Cathedral, still retains its palatial beauty.
+Archaeological treasures and a learning centre that focuses on regional history can be found at thirteenth century King John’s Castle, located along the river, and the city’s oldest church, St. Mary’s Cathedral, still retains its palatial beauty.

 Having survived alternating periods of prosperity and destruction throughout its long history, Bunratty Castle is a classic monument, devoted to the celebration of Irish heritage.
 A castle, in some form, has stood at its site along the River Ratty since the Vikings first placed a fortified settlement there.
-In 1250, the Normans built their structure, which was destroyed in battle and refurbished over and over again, across the centuries.
-Today, visitors see a remarkably well-preserved monument that displays medieval artifacts and hosts authentic medieval banquets.
+Today, visitors see a remarkably well-preserved monument that displays medieval artefacts and hosts authentic medieval banquets.

 The Celts came to County Limerick circa 400 BC.
 Evidence of earlier settlers has also been discovered, some of it dating back as far as 3500 BC.

 Christianity, upon its arrival, brought a focus on the pursuits of art and learning to the area.
-These pursuits were encouraged and advanced by the local monasteries, where works of writing and painting were produced, along with advanced decorative metalwork, such as the Irish treasure known as the Ardagh Chalice, now on display in the National Museum of Ireland in Dublin.
+These pursuits were encouraged and advanced by the local monasteries, where works of writing and painting were produced, along with advanced decorative metalwork.
+Examples include the Irish treasure known as the Ardagh Chalice, now on display in the National Museum of Ireland in Dublin.

 During the 1600s, County Limerick became the battlefront of the Cromwellian sieges, and Limerick City endured a yearlong attack in 1650-51.
 The latter part of the century brought more fighting in the form of the Jacobite-Williamite War.